Processive and Distributive Non-Equilibrium Networks Discriminate in Alternate Limits: Results

 Differences between the two discriminatory regimes are summarized in Figure \ref{fig:hopfield}(d).
 Increasing the dissipative drive ($\eps_i$) increases orthogonality, which allows for kinetic discrimination but precludes energetic discrimination.

-The ability to modulate orthogonality via driving the single reaction $m'$ suggests a simple strategy for dissipation-driven product switching.
-If products $EW, \ ER$ are favored by different energy types, they can be selected between only by driving $m'$ such that the network moves from low to high orthogonality.
-We achieve a four order of magnitude selection effect via this scheme (Figure~\ref{fig:hop_switch}).
+The ability to modulate orthogonality via driving the second reaction via $\epsilon_i$ suggests a simple strategy for dissipation-driven product switching.
+If products $EW, \ ER$ are favored by different energy types, they can be selected for by driving only the second reaction via $\epsilon_i$ such that the network moves from low to high orthogonality.
+We achieve a four order of magnitude selection effect via this scheme (Figure~\ref{fig:hopfield_switch}).
 Because the Hopfield-Ninio scheme only has one intermediary product, it is difficult to interpret in terms of the number of effective pathways towards the discriminatory products.
-In order to illustrate the connection between discrimination, effective pathways, and orthogonality, we turn to a more general setting.
+In order to illustrate the connection between discrimination, effective pathways and orthogonality more clearly, we turn to a more general setting.

-\section{Orthogonality in a general setting}
+\subsection{Orthogonality in a General Setting}

 Murugan, Huse, and Leibler recently discovered that energetic discrimination in a general network requires a {\it discriminatory fence}~\cite{Murugan2014}, which can be idealized as a ladder graph having two sides, each with $N$ loops (Figure \ref{fig:ladder}(a)).
 The sides of the ladder are symmetric about the $0$ node; the network aims to discriminate between states represented by its upper corners (i.e., $x_{s2}$ in Figure \ref{fig:ladder}(a)).
 Rate constants $u^S,\ d^S, \ S=\{W, R\}$ will differ for the `Wrong' ($W$) and `Right' ($R$) sides of the network.